Project update - June 2023

 The pool is open to the public from December to March each year.

-The Council decided to proceed with an increased level of service at Khandallah Pool, with an expected cost of $8.05 million dollars.
+The Council decided to proceed with an increased level of service which means a full rebuild of the pool structure, and other site enhancements with an expected cost of $8.05 million dollars.

 View Council report from 22 February 2022 (page 7) (23.2MB PDF)